MESH ONLINECODENAME:

 • mcp_bridge is request/response only — no streams, artifacts, or migration.
 If the task needs those, it needs a native capability, not a wrapped one.

-• A spicy capability (credentialed / external / unknown) is search/describe-only until pinned.
-Approve it out-of-band: net mcp pin approve provider/tool.
+• A credentialed, external, or unknown-risk capability is search/describe-only until pinned.
+Approve it out-of-band: net-mesh mcp pin approve provider/tool.
 The model cannot approve its own pin.

-• If invoke is refused unexpectedly, check that the serve side runs under the same identity as the wrap side, or widen with net wrap --allow 0x<caller-origin>.
+• If invoke is refused unexpectedly, check that the serve side runs under the same identity as the wrap side, or widen with net-mesh wrap --allow 0x<caller-origin>.

 See Wrap an MCP Server and Expose Net as MCP for the full command surface.